petersonben50/HellsCanyon/code/binning/binning_workflow.md

 Das Tool generally removes super low quality bins, but I wanted to check them anyways.
 I ran the `checkm lineage_wf` workflow.
 All bins that were above 50% complete and less than 10% redundant were included in the next step of the analysis (moved to `hqBinSet`).
-This bin set will be used for the remainder of the analysis.
+This bin set will be used for the remainder of the initial bin characterization.

+*Run GTDB*

+I used the GTDB-TK `classify_wf` to predict the taxonomy of the bins.

+*Run ORF prediction on all bins*

+I used Prodigal to predict the ORFs for all the bins, done on single mode.
+The `cleanFASTA.py` was then used to clean them up.